chararch/gobatch/README.md

 ### Global Settings

 #### SetDB
-GoBatch need a database to store job and step execution context, so you must specify a *sql.DB instance before running job.
+GoBatch need a database to store job and step execution contexts, so you must pass a *sql.DB instance to GoBatch before running job.
 ```go
     gobatch.SetDB(sqlDb)
 ```

 #### SetTransactionManager
-If you try to build a chunk step, you must specify a TransactionManager instance, the interface is:
+If you are trying to build a chunk step, you must register a TransactionManager instance to GoBatch, the interface is:
 ```go
 type TransactionManager interface {
 	BeginTx() (tx interface{}, err BatchError)